oroinc/documentation/user/back-office/system/integrations/payment-integration/index.rst

 .. begin

-.. important:: This section is a part of the :ref:`Payment Configuration <user-guide--payment>` topic that provides the general understanding of the payment concept in OroCommerce.
+.. hint:: This section is a part of the :ref:`Payment Configuration <user-guide--payment>` topic that provides the general understanding of the payment concept in OroCommerce.

 You can configure an integration with third-party payment providers to offer their payment services for the quotes and orders placed using OroCommerce.